 This page explains the process of county court judgments for unpaid debt.
 Check what to do if you get a CCJ and how to get it set aside or change the amount you pay.

-CCJ ADVICE: Using court action to recover unpaid money can result in a county court judgment.
+CCJ ADVICE: Using court action to recover unpaid money can result in a county court judgement.

 You get a CCJ for not responding to someone's claim that you owe a debt.

 County court judgments arrive by post and inform you of:

 Note: If you receive a county court judgment it means a court reached a formal decision that you owe the debt.
 You then have 14 days to respond to a court claim for money.

 As a rule, the court keeps a record of all judgments for 6 years.
 Getting credit or opening a bank account can be difficult with a CCJ attached to your name.
 The only way to avoid this issue is by paying the full amount within one month.

 You can ask the court to 'set aside' the judgment if you dispute the debt.
 In simple terms, that means you are asking the judge to cancel the charge because you do not owe the money.
 But, you should arrange to pay an amount that you can afford - if you do owe the money.

 Warning: You should never ignore a court judgment.
 The court can force you back into court and demand a payment from you.